 Your doctor owes you a certain standard of care.
 Essentially, he or she must provide care that most other doctors would in similar circumstances.
 When a doctor fails to provide this level of care, and breaches their duty, he or she may be liable for damages for medical malpractice.
 In the event of preterm labor, an appropriate level of care may include: adequately monitoring and timely observing signs of preterm labor, ordering bed rest for an at-risk mother, proper treatment for an ineffectual cervix, infections, or other risk factors, prescription of steroids to accelerate the development of a fetus if preterm labor occurs, administering medications to stop or slow preterm labor.

 If a doctor fails to take the necessary steps to notice or handle preterm labor, and injury results, you may be entitled to compensation.

 A baby who is born prematurely is not fully developed and is at risk for a host of medical complications, commonly including: developmental delays, cerebral palsy, hearing or vision problems, digestive problems, respiratory problems, jaundice, or death if the baby cannot yet survive outside of the womb.

 If your preterm labor, and resulting injury to your baby, could have been prevented by adequate medical care, an Illinois medical malpractice lawyer may be able to help.
-Call Staver Law Group at to speak to a dedicated professional about your case.
+Call Staver Accident Injury Lawyers, P.C. at to speak to a dedicated professional about your case.